Godzilla in popular culture: Music

 Blue Öyster Cult released the song "Godzilla" in 1977.
 It was the first track, and the second of four singles, from their fifth studio album Spectres (also 1977).
 Artists such as Fu Manchu, Racer X and Double Experience have included cover versions of this song on their albums.
 American musician Michale Graves wrote a song titled "Godzilla" for his 2005 album Punk Rock Is Dead.
 The lyrics mention Godzilla and several on-screen adversaries such as Mothra, Hedorah, Destoroyah and Gigan.
 The Brazilian heavy metal band Sepultura has a song titled "Biotech is Godzilla" on its 1993 release Chaos A.D.

+The late Meco Monardo did use the Godzilla roar in the song "In The Beginning" back in 1977.

 Composer Eric Whitacre wrote a piece for wind ensemble titled "Godzilla Eats Las Vegas!"
 The work was commissioned by Thomas Leslie of the University of Nevada, Las Vegas and was premiered in 1996 by the university's wind band.
 Annotations on the score instruct performers to dress in costume and a "script" is provided for the audience.
 Since the piece's premiere, it has been performed by notable ensembles including the United States Marine Band and the Scottish National Wind Symphony.

+Michael Sembello had a song named "Godzilla" back in 1983, the year "Maniac" hit the top of the charts.

 The French death metal band Gojira named the band after Godzilla's name in Japanese.
 The song "Simon Says" by Pharoahe Monch is a hip-hop remix of the "Godzilla March" theme song.
 The instrumental version of this song was notably used in the 2000 film Charlie's Angels.
 The British band Lostprophets released a song called "We Are Godzilla, You Are Japan" on its second studio album Start Something.
 The American punk band Groovie Ghoulies released a song called "Hats off to You (Godzilla)" as a tribute to Godzilla.
 It is featured on the EP Freaks on Parade released in 2002.